Darwin is fast becoming a foodie destination

 I’ve researched them all thoroughly for your reading pleasure.

 Manoli’s Greek Taverna

 Locals tip: Dine after 7pm on Friday and Saturday nights for the lively Greek entertainment.

 Manoli’s Greek Taverna delivers the simple fresh flavours of Greece.
 Specialising in ‘Mezethes’ which means ‘plates of food to share’.
-Mezethes are a common eating style in Greek family homes where you can have a feast or just a light dinner.
+A common eating style in Greek family homes, Mezethes is where you can have a feast or just a light dinner.
 Try their Seafood Saganaki!
-Divine!
+Its divine!

 Located in Smith Street in Darwin city.